 All evidence is in favour of mindfulness training as being a relevant and effective treatment for children and youngsters with ADHD (1).

 Mindfulness training is an intervention based on eastern meditation techniques, that helps increasing awareness of the present moment, enhances non-judgmental observation, and reduces automatic responding (2).

 In a study of 6-week Sahaja yoga meditation training for 4 to 12-year-old children and their parents, parents reported significantly improved characteristics such as improvements of anxiety and self-esteem, and reduction of parent-child conflict.

 Another study with 11 to 15-year-old boys and girls, showed a reduction of externalizing, internalizing and attention problems, while executive functioning improved on self-report measures.
 The reports were also confirmed by enhanced performance on computerized attention tests (1).

 Several other studies show an increase in happiness, improvements of youngsters’ self-control, reductions of attention problems, and overall reductions of ADHD symptoms (see table 1 blow (4)).

 The studies show promising results of the effects of meditation and mindfulness training on children and youngsters.
-The studies have though also found that the effect of meditation and mindfulness training disappears after a few weeks.
+However, the studies have also found that the effect of meditation and mindfulness training disappears after a few weeks.
 The training should, therefore, be done regularly.

-The studies where parents participated in mindful training showed a significant reduction of parental stress and parental overreactivity* as well a decreasing parents' own inattention and hyperactivity symptoms (2).
+The studies where parents participated in mindful training showed a significant reduction of parental stress and parental overreactivity* as well as decreasing parents' own inattention and hyperactivity (2).

 *”Due to the ADHD behavior of the child, parents can become less patient, pay more attention to disruptive behavior and act more impulsively.
 This is called ‘‘parental overreactivity’’”(2).